dicksontan-alt/cpp-notes/README.md

 # cpp-notes
-A space to store and share what I have learned in C++
+This is a space where I store and share my self-made C++ notes.
+Feel free to take or share the notes if you want.
+Thanks!